cogentcore/core/README.md

 [![GoDocs for vGPU](https://pkg.go.dev/badge/github.com/goki/vgpu.svg)](https://pkg.go.dev/github.com/goki/vgpu)

 vGPU is a Vulkan-based framework for both Graphics and Compute Engine use of GPU hardware, in the Go langauge.
-It uses the basic cgo-based Go bindings to Vulkan in: https://github.com/vulkan-go/vulkan and the associated example code surrounding that project.
+It uses the basic cgo-based Go bindings to Vulkan in: https://github.com/vulkan-go/vulkan and was developed starting with the associated example code surrounding that project.
 Vulkan is a relatively new, essentially universally-supported interface to GPU hardware across all types of systems from mobile phones to massive GPU-based compute hardware, and it provides high-performance "bare metal" access to the hardware, for both graphics and computational uses.

-Vulkan is very low-level and demands a higher-level framework to manage the complexity and verbosity.
+[Vulkan](https://www.vulkan.org) is very low-level and demands a higher-level framework to manage the complexity and verbosity.
 While there are many helpful tutorials covering the basic API, many of the tutorials don't provide much of a pathway for how to organize everything at a higher level of abstraction.  vGPU represents one attempt that enforces some reasonable choices that enable a significantly simpler programming model, while still providing considerable flexibility and high levels of performance.
 Everything is a tradeoff, and simplicity definitely was prioritized over performance in a few cases, but in practical use-cases, the performance differences should be minimal.

 Most GPU coding is done for gaming, but vGPU is designed for more scientific "desktop" applications based on the [GoGi](https://github.com/goki/gi) GUI framework, which it will soon power, such as visualization of complex 3D spaces and displays (particularly neural networks), and for GPU Compute acceleration.
 The design choices also reflect these priorities, as noted below.

 # Basic Elements and Organization

 * `GPU` represents the hardware `Device` and maintains global settings, info about the hardware.
     + `Device` is a *logical* device and associated Queue info -- each such device can function in parallel.
     + `CmdPool` manages a command pool and buffer, associated with a specific logical device, for submitting commands to the GPU.

 * `System` manages multiple vulkan `Pipeline`s and associated variables, data values, and memory, to accomplish a complete overall rendering / computational job.
 The Vars, Vals and Memory are shared across all pipelines within a System.